 During my life, there is no doubt I have had my fair share of good times and also a reasonable share of scratches!
-Over recent years I have come to various ‘Crossroads’ which I had hoped would lead to more positive memories.
-Unfortunately that has not been the case, and regrettably my choices left a significant number of scratches, which finally resulted in my record to become unplayable.
+Over recent years I have come to various ‘Crossroads’ that I had hoped would lead to more positive memories.
+Unfortunately, that has not been the case, and regrettably, my choices left a significant number of scratches, which finally resulted in my record becoming unplayable.
 In 2011 I was diagnosed with severe Depression and Anxiety leading me to consider closing the door on it all for good.

-But… I was amazingly lucky.
-I have the unwavering support of my wife, her family and my children, some friends and also the NHS Mental Health team.
-Others however, are not so fortunate and they are left to fight this all illness on their own.
-It may be that the stigma of owning up to having problems is too great for some, others may fear the loss of employment, self-esteem, pride or just perhaps do not recognise their illness.
+I was amazingly lucky.
+I have the unwavering support of my wife, her family, my children, some friends, and also the NHS Mental Health team.
+Others however are not so fortunate and they are left to fight this illness on their own.
+It may be that the stigma of owning up to having problems is too great for some, others may fear the loss of employment, self-esteem, pride, or just perhaps do not recognize their illness.

 You may be thinking that it’s not serious, that everyone has ‘sad, low’ days, and that all we need to do is ‘pull ourselves together’.
 Well, unfortunately, it’s just not that simple…